mmroz/SwiftSeal/README.md

 # Getting Help <a name="getting-help"></a>

 Feel free to open up issues about questions, problems, or ideas.
-Aleays looking for more contributions!
+Always looking for more contributions!